DesireRK/CapitalCord-Revamped/README.md

 # CapitalCord
 Tired of powerCord mods liberating you from your well earned rights?
 Well fear no more! now with CapitalCord, you may speak with your heart's content!

 You may ask, what does CapitalCord do?
-Well, it simply liberates your rights in so many ways!
+CapitalCord is a PowerCord only plugin simply liberates your rights in so many ways!
 Anytime the word "powercord" is said with a lowercase "c", it will automatically be changed to display as "powerCord" client side.

 # Previews